Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Numerical continuation via

 to make the continuation orthogonal to the group orbit of time translates.

 For TWs and RWs we thus have $n_u+2$ unknowns (including $k_1$), where $n_u=3n_p$ and $n_p$ is the number of spatial discretization points, while for the mTW and mRW branches (including JOs) we have $mn_u+3$ unknowns (again including $k_1$) and $mn_u+2$ equations, where $m$ is the number of temporal discretization points.
 For our domains, we typically use $n_p\simeq 1000$ (1D) $n_p\simeq 3000$ (2D) discretization points in space and $m=30$ to $m=80$ in time yielding on the order of $10^5$ (1D) to $10^6$ (2D) degrees of freedom.
 The predictor/corrector continuation method uses a corrector based on Newton's method and carries the danger of branch-jumping when many solutions are close together.
 To mitigate this, we monitor the convergence speed of the Newton loops, cf.~\cite[\S3.6]{p2pbook}.
 We also monitor selected eigenvalues of the linearizations to check stability and detect possible branch points, which are then localized, for subsequent branch switching.
 For (relative) time--periodic orbits (POs), the role of eigenvalues (for stability, bifurcation detection, and branch switching) is played by Floquet multipliers.
 However, robust numerical computation of Floquet multipliers is expensive, and may not converge.
-We therefore use (linearly implicit) DNS to check the stability of POs, in particular those in Section~\ref{sec:2D} over a disk, and to identify further states to study.
+We therefore use (linearly implicit) DNS to check the stability of POs, in particular those in Section~\ref{sec:2D} over a disk, and to study more general dynamics, including the interaction of bulk and wall modes.